If you are a US or Canadian citizen, you may be able to take out a loan to meet your costs of study.

 Canadian tax forms

 Canadian students who require a Canadian tax form (TL11A) should contact the US loans team with their full name, college and student number.
-Tax forms can be completed for the previous calendar year, once the average exchange rates for that year have been published by the Bank of Canada.
+Tax forms can be completed for the previous calendar year, once the average exchange rates for that year have been published by the Bank of Canada in January.